-Deliveries 8.4.2 for iOS Deliveries helps you keep track of all your packages, so you always know when they’re going to arrive….
+Deliveries 3.2.2 for Mac Deliveries helps you keep track of all your packages, so you always know when they’re going to arrive….

 Junecloud Toolbox Help

 Download Junecloud Toolbox and move it to your Applications folder. macOS 10.12 or later is required.
 See below for older versions.
 Open the app to learn how to use it, and to install optional services.
 The app does not have to be running to use it.

 If you’re new to Automator, you may want to focus on the basics before trying our actions.
 Open Automator and choose “Automator Help” from the Help menu to learn how to get started.
 You can also learn about Automator here.